salbalkus/CausalTables.jl/paper/paper.md

 :::
 ::::

-## Example 2: Ground truths in simulations
+# Example 2: Simulation with ground truth

 An SCM defines causal structure by envisaging a data-generating process as random draws from a sequence of non-parametric structural equations,